johnnguyencodes/snappy-recipes/README.md

   * iPad Pro: Portrait and Landscape

 ### Issues
-* App layout is not optimized for iPhone X in Landscape
+* App layout is not (yet) optimized for iPhone X in Landscape
+* Using the app on an iPhone causes the form's layout to temporarily break when an image is being processed

 ## Lessons Learned
 1. Chaining multiple API calls using jQuery AJAX to send, manipulate, and display data using vanilla JavaScript.